 Managing global flows at local level

-Boosting Social Innovation BoostInno is network of 10 EU cities and 1 non EU observer (Lviv from the Ukraine) which works on improving or creating the ecosystems, that stimulate, foster and develop social innovation.
+Boosting Social Innovation BoostInno - network of 10 EU cities which worked on improving or creating the ecosystems, that stimulate, foster and develop social innovation.

 Health is important for the wellbeing of individuals and society, but a healthy population is also a prerequisite for economic productivity and prosperity.
 The Lisbon strategy underlines the importance of health as a key factor for economic growth.
 However there is a limited awareness of the...